 - 1.1.
-The Council's last active Customer Access Strategy expired in 2017.
-At that time the Council's Customer Services offering, and the demand on that service, had been stable for a number of years. - 1.2.
-Given the significant changes in resident behaviour brought about by the Covid-19 pandemic, it was felt necessary to review where we are now, the direction in which to develop access to customer services in the coming years, and also how best to ensure that all customers that wish to access our services can do so at a time and in a way that suits them. - 1.3.
-A Customer Access Strategy 2022-2025 has been drafted and put forward to Cabinet for approval on 11 October 2022.
-This Strategy is included at Appendix One for information and the Communities Scrutiny Group is asked to consider a number of points outlined in paragraph 4.6 of this report in relation to the action plan contained within the Strategy.
+The Council's last active Customer Access Strategy expired in 2017 at that time the Council's Customer Services offering, and the demand on that service, had been stable for a number of years.
+Given the significant changes in resident behaviour brought about by the Covid-19 pandemic, it was felt necessary to review where we are now, the direction in which to develop access to customer services in the coming years, and also how best to ensure that all customers that wish to access our services can do so at a time and in a way that suits them. - 1.2.
+A draft Customer Access Strategy is included at Appendix One for consideration and adoption.